-WordPress has a great image editor built in that users typically don’t take advantage of.
-This is a fantastic tool to resize, crop and otherwise manipulate images after you’ve already uploaded them to your media library.
-Just follow the steps below to and and edit your images right in your dashboard!
+There just so happens to be a great image editor built-in that most users are unaware of so they typically don’t take advantage of it’s easy options to edit images in WordPress.
+The image editor is a fantastic tool to resize, crop and otherwise manipulate images after you’ve already uploaded them to your media library.
+Just follow the steps below to and learn how to edit images in WordPress right from your dashboard!

 Step1 : Select Your Image